knowlearning/platform/documentation/docs/embedding/recommended-dashboard-scaffold.md

 })
 ```

-Once you have constructed this state, send it to the dashboard application by embedding ```https://domain.for.dashboard.app/dashboard_config_id```
+Once this state is constructed, send it to the dashboard application by embedding ```https://domain.for.dashboard.app/dashboard_config_id```

 The embedding application's hard work is done, now it is up to the embedded application to render dashboards for the user application states appropriately.